Merck CEO pulls out of Trump panel, demands rejection of bigotry

 By Scott Malone

-The departure of Merck & Co Inc CEO Kenneth Frazier from the president's American Manufacturing Council added to a storm of criticism of Trump over his handling of Saturday's violence in Charlottesville, in which a woman was killed when a man drove his car into a group of counter-protesters.
+The Republican president has been assailed by Republicans and Democrats alike over his handling of Saturday's violence in Charlottesville, in which a woman was killed when a man drove his car into a group of counter-protesters.

+Trump was meeting top law enforcement officials at the White House on Monday to discuss the issue.
+Attorney General Jeff Sessions said he expected the president would address the incident again later in the day.

-Democrats and Republicans have attacked the Republican president for waiting too long to address the violence, and for saying "many sides" were involved rather than explicitly condemning white-supremacist marchers widely seen as sparking the melee.
+Critics said Trump waited too long to address the violence, and slammed him for stating when he did that "many sides" were involved, rather than explicitly condemning white-supremacist marchers widely seen as sparking the melee.

 A 20-year-old man said to have harbored Nazi sympathies as a teenager was facing charges he plowed his car into protesters opposing the white nationalists, killing Heather Heyer and injuring 19 people.
 The accused, James Alex Fields, was denied bail at an initial court hearing on Monday.